 Disabled Access: yes

-The Cardiac Rehabilitation Program is designed to help patients who already have coronary heart disease (angina, heart attack, bypass graft surgery or angioplasty) or other forms of heart disease.
-A multidisciplinary team made up of cardiologists, cardiac nurses, a psychiatrist, nutritionist and exercise specialists plan treatments and strategies to prevent cardiac complications and future recurrence.
+The Cardiac Rehabilitation Program in the Cardiovascular Disease Prevention Center at the Massachusetts Hospital Corrigan Minehan Heart Center is designed to treat patients who have heart disease (angina, coronary heart disease or heart attack) or have had a procedure to treat their heart disease (bypass graft surgery or angioplasty).
+A multidisciplinary team made up of cardiologists, cardiac nurses, a psychiatrist, nutritionist and exercise specialists plan individualized treatments and strategies to prevent cardiac complications and future recurrence of cardiac events (heart attack).

 Specialists within this program aim to: